 At Bialik, Hebrew is believed to be the living, breathing language of the Jewish people and it can be heard around the campus regularly.
 Every ELC classroom has a Hebrew speaking educator and in the Primary School, Hebrew words and conversation are introduced into daily College life, a complement to the comprehensive formal curriculum.
 An opt-in, bilingual Hebrew Immersion program operates in Years 4 and 5 at Primary School level.
 In Middle School our Heb-J program allows students to elect to undertake additional classes taught in Hebrew beyond their regular Hebrew lessons.
 Learning Hebrew is optional from Year 9 onwards where students are able to select from a range of Hebrew and Israel themed subject choices as their studies move into the Senior School.

-Each year, Bialik ensures that its entire Year 10 cohort, regardless of ability to pay, can travel to Israel for a 6-week immersion experience in Israeli society.
-There they attend Alexander Muss High School which is chosen because of its healthy pluralist approach, which mirrors Bialik’s inclusive cross-communality.
-There, students get to experience the daily lives of normal Israelis whilst appreciating the historical and biblical connections to Israel.
+Each year, Bialik ensures that its entire Year 10 cohort, regardless of financial background, can travel to Israel for a 6-week immersion experience in Israeli society.
+There they attend Alexander Muss High School which is chosen because of its healthy pluralist approach, which mirrors Bialik’s own inclusive plurality.
+Students get to experience the daily lives of normal Israelis whilst appreciating their historical and biblical connections to Israel.

 This is a life-changing experience which ties together so much of our educational programming.
 Students see Judaism, Zionism and modern life in action, engagement and vitality as can be found nowhere else.
 They delve into all of Israel’s complexities, vitality and beauty with hands and hearts open, coming back to Melbourne changed forever for the better.

 Chavayah is one of the jewels in the Bialik College crown.